accordproject/techdocs/docs/logic-simple-type.md

     name ++ " Smith"
 ```

-Since not all the cases of the `if ... then ... else ...` expressions return a value of type `String` which is the type annotation for `name`.
+Since not all the cases of the `if ... then ... else ...` expressions return a value of type `String` which is the type annotation for the `name` variable.